 SZ: Where’s the good news?
 That sounds like a pretty pessimistic vision of our social and economic world.

-Growth in this sense is also about human learning.
+Growth, in this sense, is also about human learning.
 It’s a process in which human beings whose habits of belief and desire have been shaped by a consumeristic worldview learn to find value and beauty in more real-time, natural environment-connected, and local community-based images of what it takes to make a person happy.

 SZ: This sounds like an anti-technological vision of our global future.
 But is that realistic?

-These technologies, of course, are not all bad (at this point I, like everyone else I know, have a hard time imagining life without my smartphone and computer).
+These technologies, of course, are not all bad (at this point, I, like everyone else I know, have a hard time imagining life without my smartphone and computer).

 Speaking of the future, another thing we do in my class is to interpret this discussion through the lens of dystopian science fiction stories about what our planet might be like a few decades or centuries from now if we don’t collectively do some fresh thinking on all the above subjects.
 One thinks here, for example, of films like Wall-e or The Matrix or the new sequel to Blade Runner.
-Certain parts of these stories are all too believable in their depiction of how ecologically exhausted our planet may be soon if we don’t change some of our most cherished consumeristic beliefs now.
+Certain parts of these stories are all too believable in their depiction of how ecologically exhausted our planet may soon be if we don’t change some of our most cherished consumeristic beliefs.

-The basic thought here is that how we behave affects how the environment—understood as a cybernetic system– behaves, and vice versa.
-And just as we use words like “sane” and “insane” to describe persons whose inner cybernetic systems are either in or out of balance, we can, Bateson argued, speak similarly about our many local environments or about the planet as a whole.
+The primary thought here is that how we behave affects how the environment—understood as a cybernetic system– behaves, and vice versa.
+And just as we use words like “sane” and “insane” to describe persons whose inner cybernetic systems are either in or out of balance, we can, Bateson argued, speak similarly about our many local environments or the planet as a whole.
 One of my favorite quotes from him is a question: